KeppySoftware/OmniMIDI/README.md

 Oh, and of course, the driver wouldn't be where it is now, without kode54's help from behind the scenes.
 He helped me a lot with some issues I was having with some parts of his code.
 (Which I eventually replaced, but still.)<br />

 ### Do you feel like your driver is complete now?
 Tough question...
 I honestly have no idea.
-I mean, there's always room for improvement.<br />
+I mean, there's always room for improvement.<br/>
 But I feel like I have nothing else to add to it at this point, I'm literally out of ideas.<br/>
 If you're a programmer, and you have some ideas on how to improve or expand the driver's functionalities, please hit me up or send a pull requests with the edits.

+### Didn't you stop updating it?
+Yes, but I still do small updates from time to time when needed, and I also do updates on request.<br/>
+I've received numerous donations from people that don't want the driver to be abandoned, and I'm really thankful to all of them for their support!

 ### Ok ok, enough of your story...
 What's so special about your driver that makes it different from the others out there?
 Good question.
 The driver has unique features, such as: